 Graeme was the Assistant Chief Planner with the Scottish Government in 2013.
-He led the preparation of Scotland’s National Planning Framework and played an active role in engagement with the Celtic and Baltic countries.
+He led the preparation of Scotland’s First and Second National Planning Frameworks, and played an active role in engagement with the Celtic and Baltic countries.
 He has an extensive background in urban regeneration and rural development issues and substantial experience in strategic planning policy, development management, and evaluation, with a strong emphasis on stakeholder and community engagement.

 PROFESSOR ALASDAIR RAE

 Alasdair is a leading urban and regional planner focusing on housing markets, transport, commuting, internet search data and geovisualization at the University of Sheffield.
 He is a founding editor of the open access journal Regional Studies: Regional Science.